-This generally means that they have been round many times in the circle of alcohol or drug abuse, seen and borne the harmful effects, and know that there must be another way - but need support to do this.
+This usually means they've been round in the circle of abusing alcohol or substances several times, seen and borne the negative consequences, and know there must be another way - but need help to achieve this.

-How Can I Succeed In Rehab?
+How Do I Set Myself Up For Success In Rehab?

 In What 3 Areas Of My Life Should I See Noticeable Change, Following Treatment?